RimuTec/faker/README.md

 # Faker
 A C# port of the Ruby Faker gem [https://github.com/stympy/faker](https://github.com/stympy/faker).
+It uses the latest versions of their yaml files.

 RimuTec.Faker targets .NET Standard 2.0 (netstandard2.0) and .NET Framework 4.6.2 (net462).

 # Available Fake Data Generators
+Because Ruby Faker has a large number of generators, we had to start with a small set of classes.
+Our aim is to add the remaining classes and method over time.
+If you have preferences please file suggestions as issues on Github (see below).
+Thank you!
 ## Company
+- Bs()
+- Buzzword()
+- CatchPhrase()
+- DunsNumber()
+- Ein()
+- Industry()
+- Logo()
 - Name()
+- Profession()
+- Suffix()
+- SwedishOrganizationNumber()
+- Type()

 ## Job
 - EmploymentType()